The In’s and Put of Body Experiences Pt.4 “Pitfalls In Creating the Perfect Meditation Practice”

 Both of these can be valuable in the evolution of your consciousness for several reasons which we will explore in other articles.
 For now, simply absorb this: They are different experiences with different potential growth outcomes.

 Personally, I believe that many people mistake their own experiences as being the same as Bob Monroe’s.
-They believe they are going OBE while in fact, they are engaged in Lucid Dreaming.
+They believe they are going OBE while in fact, they are engaged in Lucid Dreaming or a form of astral projection.
 I also believe that many people simply imagine that they are OBE, while projecting consciousness or simply engaging in flights of fancy.
+This is perhaps another form of astral projection.
 In being clear with these important distinctions, you will be able to create for yourself what I will call a perfect practice.

 A perfect practice will allow you to achieve your goals while maintaining a well grounded sense of being in physical life.
 Over the decades that I have been involved in research and application of anomalous experiences, I have too often seen people succumb to delusional thinking, inappropriate loss of (or inflation of) the ego, and state chasing.
 These are not desirable outcomes.